Common Problems With Doing Change Management In-House

 The biggest mistake I see is when conducted in-house and not by a change management professional is utilizing a one-size-fits-all change management methodology.
 A common miss is thinking about how change must be different for the various levels of the organization.
 For example, each job level should be addressed with a unique approach that is most fitting for them.
 Individual change management would include:

 - The executive team needs to understand and adopt their role in change management.

 - Mid-level management will need to generate the levers of new change and sustainability measures.

 - And at the general employee-at-large level, change would entail engaging and internalizing the new direction/decision.

 Organizations make decisions that invoke changes in directions.
+People don't change, they grow.
+And, they resist being forced to change.

-When behavioral change (people actions) are required, look first to re-aligning the organizational framework – that is the constructs, policies, and processes needed to shape the desired results.
-Of course, involving employees in the re-shaping of their future and the company's is essential.
-A deliberate, defined process of analyzing the organizational elements will bring about sustainable transition.
+Involving employees in the re-shaping of their and the company's future is essential.
+A deliberate, defined change management process of analyzing the organizational elements will bring about sustainable transition.

 Starting a new change management strategy is a big, important initiative for an organization.
 Before tackling a do-it-yourself (DIY) approach to change management, consider reaching out to experts who will help you get a holistic view of your company, and then will employ various tools and analyses to identify clarity and get you on the path of your desired end results.
 Change management consultants like myself are programmed to mine the solutions that bring meaningful improvements (change) to client organizations.